-3 The creditors' committee
+3 The liquidation committee

-- 3.1 The creditors have the right to appoint a committee, with a minimum of 3 and a maximum of 5 members, to monitor the conduct of the bankruptcy and approve the trustee's fees.
-The committee may be established at the creditors' meeting which appoints the trustee or at a meeting convened for the purpose by the trustee after his appointment. - 3.2 The trustee must call the first meeting of the committee within 3 months of its establishment (or his appointment if that is later), and subsequent meetings must be held either at dates agreed by the committee, or when a member of the committee asks for one, or when the trustee decides he needs to hold one.
-The trustee is required to report to the committee at least every 6 months on the progress of the bankruptcy, unless the committee directs otherwise.
-This provides an opportunity for the committee to monitor and discuss the progress of the insolvency and the level of the trustee's fees.
+- 3.1 In a liquidation (whether voluntary or compulsory) the creditors have the right to appoint a committee called the liquidation committee, with a minimum of 3 and a maximum of 5 members, to monitor the conduct of the liquidation and approve the liquidator's fees.
+The committee is usually established at the creditors' meeting which appoints the liquidator, but in cases where a liquidation follows immediately on an administration any committee established for the purposes of the administration will continue in being as the liquidation committee. - 3.2 The liquidator must call the first meeting of the committee within 3 months of its establishment (or his appointment if that is later), and subsequent meetings must be held either at specified dates agreed by the committee, or when requested by a member of the committee, or when the liquidator decides he needs to hold one.
+The liquidator is required to report to the committee at least every 6 months on the progress of the liquidation, unless the committee directs otherwise.
+This provides an opportunity for the committee to monitor and discuss the progress of the insolvency and the level of the liquidator's fees.

-4 Fixing the trustee's fees
+4 Fixing the liquidator's fees

-- 4.1 The basis for fixing the trustee's remuneration is set out in Rules 6.138 6.139 of the Insolvency Rules 1986.
-The Rule states that the remuneration shall be fixed either: - as a percentage of the value of the assets which are realised or distributed or both, or - by reference to the time properly given by the trustee and his staff in attending to matters arising in the bankruptcy.
+- 4.1 The basis for fixing the liquidator's remuneration is set out in Rules 4.127 4.127B of the Insolvency Rules 1986.
+The Rules state that the remuneration shall be fixed either: - as a percentage of the value of the assets which are realised or distributed or both, or - by reference to the time properly given by the liquidator and his staff in attending to matters arising in the liquidation.

-It is for the committee (if there is one) to determine on which of these bases the remuneration is to be fixed, and if it is to be fixed as a percentage, to fix the percentage to be applied.
-Rule 6.138 says that in arriving at its decision the committee shall have regard to:
+It is for the liquidation committee (if there is one) to determine on which of these bases the remuneration is to be fixed, and if it is to be fixed as a percentage, to fix the percentage to be applied.
+Rule 4.127 says that in arriving at its decision the committee shall have regard to the following matters:

-- the complexity (or otherwise) of the case; - any responsibility of an exceptional kind or degree which falls on the trustee in connection with the bankruptcy; - the effectiveness with which the trustee appears to be carrying out, or to have carried out, his duties; - the value and nature of the assets which the trustee has to deal with. - 4.2 If there is no committee, or the committee does not make the requisite determination, the trustee's remuneration may be fixed by a resolution of a meeting of creditors.
-The creditors must take account of the same matters as the committee would.
-A resolution specifying the basis on which the trustee is to be remunerated may be taken at the meeting which appoints the trustee.
+- the complexity (or otherwise) of the case; - any responsibility of an exceptional kind or degree which falls on the liquidator in connection with the insolvency; - the effectiveness with which the liquidator appears to be carrying out, or to have carried out, his duties; - the value and nature of the assets which the liquidator has to deal with. - 4.2 If there is no liquidation committee, or the committee does not make the requisite determination, the liquidator's remuneration may be fixed by a resolution of a meeting of creditors.
+The creditors take account of the same matters as the committee would.
+A resolution specifying the terms on which the liquidator is to be remunerated may be taken at the meeting which appoints the liquidator.
 If the remuneration is not fixed in any of these ways, it will be in accordance with a scale set out in the Rules.

-5 What information should be provided by the trustee?
+5 What information should be provided by the liquidator?